GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/third-party-cookie-phase-out/index.md

 ### First-party cookies

 If your cookie is never used on a third-party site, for example if you set a cookie to manage the session on your site and it's never used in a cross-site iframe, that cookie is always used in a first-party context.

-{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/Xu5akgN0BOtTwI4JG3jd.png", alt="Diagram showing a first-party cookie.", width="800", height="761", params={maxHeight: 400} %}
+{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/ArhVqaVr6O2X0mE0YYxp.png", alt="Diagram showing a first-party cookie.", width="800", height="653" %}
 To identify your first-party or same-site cookies, look for:

 -   Cookies set without any `SameSite` attribute.